 The threat scope indicates the likelihood of the threat impacting the species whilst the threat severity indicates the expected consequence of the threat eventuating on the population.
 A minimum of two threats were measured for each species and included wildfire, habitat clearing, feral animal predation and cane toad poisoning.
 Each threat score was derived from the assessment of scope and severity.
 The scope includes factors which contribute to the likelihood of the threat eventuating/ effecting the matter whilst the severity factors contribute to the expected consequence that the threat would have on the population of the matter.
 Each of the threats relevant to a species was assessed at a monitoring site level resulting in two to four threat scores for each species per monitoring site.
-The lowest scoring threat score (most detrimental threat) for each monitoring site counted towards the final habitat score of the most severe threat at each monitoring site throughout the species habitat.
+The lowest scoring threat score (most detrimental threat) for each monitoring site counted towards the final habitat score for the species.
+Consequently, the final threat score for each matter represents the average threat score of the most severe threat at each monitoring site throughout the species habitat.
 As a result, management actions will need to be directed and abate each threat throughout the offset area to result in a substantial habitat quality score improvement.